raehik/old-blog.raehik.net/_posts/2014-08-29-ncmpcpp-key-configuration.md

 date: 2014-08-29 20:26:28
 ---

+*EDIT: hah, imagine that: just a week after I post this, the Arch Linux repo
+       updates to the `0.6_beta2` release, which totally obsoletes this whole post. of course, it's not really a bad thing: the new keybinding system is a *lot* more flexible. going to make a post on all the improvements, so stay tuned!*

 `ncmpcpp` is a popular client for `mpd`, a music-playing daemon (literally, **M**usic **P**layer **D**aemon), which allows a good deal of configuration and looks okay too.